 The Chicago Transit Authority (CTA) offers free rides to active-duty military service members, disabled veterans, seniors (65+) and disabled persons enrolled in the Illinois Department of Aging Benefit Access Program.
 If you are 65 and over or a disabled person not in the Benefit Access Program, you can still get a reduced fare.

 Children under the age of 7 ride free with a paying rider.
-Children 7 to 11 years old are eligible for reduced fares of $1.10 per trip all days of the week.
+Children 7 to 11 years old are eligible for daily reduced fares.
 Students ages 7 to 20 (elementary through high school) can ride for $0.75 on school days between 5:30 a.m. and 8:30 p.m. with a Student Ventra card.

 If you attend a participating college in Chicago, you can ride free on CTA buses and trains with the U-Pass during the school year.